Frequently Asked Questions About Therapy

 How long are sessions and how often do we meet?

 Standard sessions are 60 minutes weekly.
 Meeting regularly supports the continuity and depth needed for this kind of reflective work, allowing patterns to unfold over time rather than being revisited sporadically.
+Your weekly fee also covers asynchronous support throughout the week.

 Do you offer longer or less frequent sessions?